rncwind/whydoesntmycodework/posts/howitsmade.md

 As such, this website uses minimal HTML and CSS, and all dynamic parts of the site (as of writing this) are done server-side and templated out.
-I know that server-side rendering is somewhat passé in the era of Angular/React/Vue etc, and at some point, I endeavor to learn them, but for something "simple" like this blog, it seemed rather overkill.
+I know that server-side rendering is somewhat passé in the era of Angular/React/Vue etc, and at some point, I endeavour to learn them, but for something "simple" like this blog, it seemed rather overkill.

 With all that said then, it should come as no surprise to most readers that over